mr-ema/nextjs-store/README.md

 - This is my first e-commerce and NextJs project.

+## Important
+- You need to provide a mongodb URI in '.env | .env.local' with the name DATABASE_URL.

 ## In this store you can:
-- upload products without custom picture for the momen.
+- Upload products without custom picture for the momen.
-- remove those products.
+- Remove those products.
-- add-remove products from cart.
+- Add-remove products from cart.
-- add order to database when complete delivery form.
+- Add order to database when complete delivery form.
-- when pay successful update order STATUS.
+- When pay successful update order STATUS.

 ## Installation
 - Clone the repository and run: